7 Must-Visit Temples in Tirupati for Pilgrims and Tourists

 4. Kapila Theertham

-Cradled at the foothills of Tirumala Range is the ancient temple of Kapila Theertham which is one of the most important Tirupati temples.
-With the waters of the sacred Sarovar filling the centre of the complex, and the sparkling waters of Kapila waterfall making gushing noises as they fall from the top, the scenic beauty around this temple is breathtaking.
+Cradled at the foothills of the Tirumala Range is the ancient temple of Kapila Theertham, one of the most important Tirupati temples.
+The sacred Sarovar’s waters fill the centre of the complex, and the sparkling waters of the Kapila waterfall make gushing noises as they fall from the top.
+The scenic beauty around this temple is breathtaking.

 The construction of this temple took many years, with prominent empires like Pallavas, Vijayanagaram, and Tirumala Mahants working towards its preservation.
 Thousands of Shiv bhaktas (devotees) bathe in the Sarovar waters to wash away their sins and start a new life.
 They also pay their homage to Maharishi Kapila by offering flowers on Kapila Linga.
-Aartis are presided over by priests with the devotees singing hymns in praise of Lord Shiva.
+Aartis are presided over by priests, and devotees sing hymns praising Lord Shiva.
 On the auspicious occasion of Shivratri, the temple is decorated with scented flowers and glowing diyas.

 Location: Kapila Theertham